Founder, Co-President & Co-CEO

 VICE CHAIR, F&H 2, INC.

-The Honorable Grace Flores-Hughes serves as Vice Chair, F&H 2, Inc., a management consulting business.
+The Honorable Grace Flores-Hughes serves as Vice Chair of F&H 2, Inc., a management consulting business.
 She is a public speaker, television and media commentator, and is a weekly contributor to VOXXI.com.
-Mrs. Flores-Hughes is a member of numerous organizations and serves on the following non-profit boards; the Harvard Journal of Hispanic Policy, the Media Policy Center and the Hispanic Foundation for the Arts founded by actor Jimmy Smits.
+Mrs. Flores-Hughes is a member of numerous organizations and serves on the following non-profit boards: the Harvard Journal of Hispanic Policy, the Media Policy Center and the Hispanic Foundation for the Arts founded by actor Jimmy Smits.

 Achieving Change Together

 Barbara Kazdan is widely known for her leadership of Ashoka-US.
 As the US Director, she set the bar for selecting quality candidates for lifetime election as Ashoka Fellows, and supported their success through coaching and a robust learning community.
 She is a board member of the Humane Animal Care Media, and an engaged member of The Transition Network-DC Chapter